 Video game expert Alex Rogan finds himself transported to another planet after conquering The Last Starfighter video game only to find out it was just a test.
 He was recruited to join the team of best starfighters to defend their world from the attack.

-A demon who seeks to create eternal night by destroying the last of the unicorns and marrying a fairy princess is opposed by the forest boy Jack and his elven allies in this magical fantasy.
-Two different versions of this picture feature soundtracks by either Tangerine Dream or Jerry Goldsmith.Written by
+A demon who seeks to create eternal night by destroying the last of the unicorns and marrying a fairy Princess is opposed by the forest boy Jack (Tom Cruise) and his elven allies in this magical fantasy.
+Two different versions of this movie feature soundtracks by either Tangerine Dream or Jerry Goldsmith.Written by

 Keith Loh <email@example.com>